 Additional support (including funding) can be put in place for children and young people attending these mainstream settings.
 The law states that these settings must make their ‘best endeavours’ to make special educational provision available.
 This simply means that the law supports schools, colleges and early years providers to be inclusive and supportive.
 The SEND Code of Practice gives detailed guidance about how to make sure children and young people are well supported.

 For more information about what support is available in mainstream schools, colleges and Early Years settings, please see the relevant section above for your child’s age.
 There are also links to relevant information on the right side of this page.

 Education, Health and Care (EHC) needs assessments and EHC Plans

 For a small number of children and young people with complex special educational needs, an EHC needs assessment may be necessary.
 This is considered when it may be necessary for a child to have support which is only available with an EHC plan.
-The new EHC pathway has replaced the former statutory assessment and statement process.
+The new EHC pathway has replaced the former statutory assessment and statement process (see below).
 Some children with an EHC plan attend a mainstream school and some attend more specialist settings.